NMCB-3 Relieves NMCB-5 in Guam

-200628-N-DJ838-1014 SANTA RITA, Guam (June 28, 2020) Seabees assigned to Naval Mobile Construction Battalion (NMCB) 3 and NMCB-5 demonstrate a dry run of the asphalt batch plant on board Naval Base Guam to ensure all cycles of operations work correctly as part of a relief in place/transfer of authority from NMCB-5 to NMCB-3.
+According to Moncayo, his Detail has a clear vision for mission success, which rests on completing high-quality construction projects while maintaining a healthy force and contributing to the Seabee legacy.

+“Out ultimate goal is for our Seabees to take pride in the quality of their work and return home to their loved ones healthy and free of COVID-19,” said Moncayo.
+“By delivering safe, quality projects, we will leave a lasting impression on the island, not just through structural integrity, but more importantly, our heritage and tradition that the Seabees have been carrying forward since World War II.
+Maintaining a COVID-19 free workforce will demonstrate our discipline and desire to cooperate with our hosts to mitigate the spread of this disease.”

 NMCB-3 is deployed across the Indo-Pacific region conducting high-quality construction to support U.S. and partner nations to strengthen partnerships, deter aggression, and enable expeditionary logistics and naval power projection.
 The battalion stands ready to complete assigned tasking, support Humanitarian Aid/Disaster Relief and Major Combat Operations throughout the area of operations.
-(U.S. Navy photo by Equipment Operator 2nd Class Monica Cervantes/Released)

 |Date Taken: